-- 2.1 Output is as defined in paragraph 2.3 of the main body of the document. - 2.2 Capacity-building means sustainable social, economic or legal measures undertaken through various means for the purposes of a comprehensive transformation of the performance of an Administration or industry player so as to implement and therefore comply with new or amended instruments. - 2.3 Technical assistance is a methodology for providing capacity-building through bilateral and/or multilateral exchange of technical knowledge, resources or expertise to a party which has requested such assistance in order to enhance its technical capability to implement existing, new or amended instruments. - 2.4 Technical cooperation refers to a methodology for providing capacity-building, through a multilateral effort, to a group of cooperating countries of a particular region in the form of training and exchange of expertise, knowledge and information, in support of their efforts aimed at promoting the implementation of existing, new and/or amended instruments. - 2.5 Instruments refers to IMO conventions and other treaties.
+- 2.1 Output is as defined in paragraph 2.1.3 of the document on Organization and method of work of the Legal Committee. - 2.2 Capacity-building means sustainable, social, economic or legal measures undertaken through various means for the purposes of a comprehensive transformation of the performance of an Administration or industry player to implement and therefore comply with new or amended instruments. - 2.3 Technical assistance is a methodology of providing capacity-building rendered through bilateral and/or multilateral exchange of technical knowledge, resources or expertise to a party who has requested such assistance in order to enhance the technical capability of that party to implement existing, new or amended instruments. - 2.4 Technical cooperation refers to a methodology of providing capacity-building through a multilateral effort to a group of cooperating countries of a particular region by the provision of training and exchange of expertise, knowledge and information in support of efforts aimed at the promotion of the implementation of existing, new and/or amended instruments. - 2.5 Instruments refers to IMO conventions and other treaties.